See exclusive deals in your area

 The 2017 Mazda CX-5 is new this year, and improves upon last year's model with a better interior and exterior look, quieter ride, a new-ish standard engine, and a coming turbodiesel that could be among the leaders for small crossovers in highway mileage.
-It's offered in Sport, Touring, and Grand Touring trims with varying levels of creature comforts.
+It's offered in Sport, Touring, Grand Select, and Grand Touring trims with varying levels of creature comforts.

 Styling and performance

 Mazda's ethos of performance and style is in full view here, again.
 The CX-5 looks better than many of its boxy competitors without overworked lines; and it's a more enjoyable crossover to drive.
 While we had our gripes with the outgoing model, style and driveability weren't on that list.

 The new CX-5 isn't a huge departure from the outgoing model.
 The shape is instantly recognizable, and its trapezoidal grille is still front and center.
 Instead, subtle changes to the sheet metal bends along the sides, chrome accents below the window and the grille, and a floating badge on a slightly canted grille are the best indications that you're driving Mazda's latest and greatest.

 Inside, the CX-5 borrows heavily from the CX-9 and that's a good thing.
 It's an upscale interior without commanding luxury money, and little things like the steering wheel have been improved.

 Under the hood, Mazda's argument for the new car is more nuanced.
 A reworked 2.5-liter inline-4 is standard on all models, a turbodiesel will appear in the fall (something we've heard that before).
 The new engine makes 187 horsepower, a modest 3 hp improvement over the last model, and is mated to a 6-speed automatic only—no more manual.